-Through this proposal of the return to the senses, Serres intends distancing himself as much from the privilege traditionally accorded by philosophy to sight (in an equivalence between seeing, knowing, and saying; between sight, science, and language) at the expense of hearing, touch, and smell, as from abstraction, in the original sense of dissection of the sentient body (analysis) and suppression of taste, smell, and touch, and he points first of all to a shift from sight to touch and skin, of which he recognizes the cruciality, first because in it, synesthetic, flexible, adaptive, implicating, explicating, he finds the ground of the psychophysical mixture, whereby the soul, not localized, emerges in the contact, in the common tangency of the body, in and through the skin precisely, with itself and with the world; and, secondly, because it is a sense common to all senses, their synthesis, their connection, the model because of which each one, bouquet of the others, can enact this synesthesia.
+Through this proposal of the return to the senses, Serres intends distancing himself as much from the privilege traditionally accorded by philosophy to sight (in an equivalence between seeing, knowing, and saying; between sight, science, and language) at the expense of hearing, touch, and smell, as from abstraction, in the original sense of dissection of the sentient body (analysis) and suppression of taste, smell and touch, and he points first of all to a shift from sight to touch and skin.

-By identifying in the senses the ways by which the body exceeds, comes out of itself, and mixes with/knows things in a cognitive and anthropo-poietic dynamism, of which it turns out to be a neuralgic space, Serres then induces himself to a revisiting of them, informed by an instance of recombination aimed at discovering their functioning, at revising their attributions of superiority or subalternity and their traditional separation.
-It is so that, in addition to skin-touch, he grasps feeling (as hearing/listening) of a blended nature, as the power/function of transforming the hard (matter, high energies) into the soft (low energies, information) and as openness to things and integration of them.
-He then detects taste and smell as inter-implicated in the opening of the mouth of taste-hitherto second precisely to that of language, which has always outclassed and anesthetized it-that opens to the world, to its beauty and to its make beauty; and recovers them in their cognitive dignity as wisdom and sagacity.
+By considering senses the ways through which the body exceeds and mixes with things in a cognitive and anthropo-poietic dynamism, Serres then induces himself to a revisiting of them, aimed at discovering their functioning, at revising their attributions of superiority or subalternity.
+It is so that, in addition to skin-touch, he grasps feelings (as hearing/listening) of a blended nature, as the power/function of transforming the hard (matter, high energies) into the soft (low energies, information) and as openness to things and integration of them.11 He then detects taste and smell as inter-implicated in the opening of the mouth of taste-hitherto second precisely to that of language, which has always outclassed and anesthetized it-that opens to the world, to its beauty, and to its making beauty; and recovers them in their cognitive dignity as wisdom and sagacity.
 Finally, he revives sight, endowed with the negative charge, so to speak, constituted by the inclination to division and separation (analysis), which, however, turns out to be counterbalanced by the valence of visitation (visite), that is, of vision in motion, of going to see, of moving to see, of changing sense, necessary to intercept the world.

 From this perspective, Serres believes that only the visiter (to visit) the visite, refraining precisely from dividing/sectioning the sense of that term, allows one to see the compact cognitive capacity of the senses beyond undue separations between them.
-Therefore, in the visiter he ultimately sees the peculiarity of the senses as expressing themselves, as precisely conditions of the body's possibility of coming out of itself, of feeling the world, of participating in it, of blending with it, thus constituting itself as a hybridizing space, and thus as a cognitive dimension of the construction of the human, as well as of the re-aestheticization of the world.
+Therefore, in the visiter he ultimately sees the peculiarity of the senses as expressing themselves, as precise conditions of the body's possibility of coming out of itself, of feeling the world, of participating in it, of blending with it, thus constituting itself as a hybridizing space, and thus as a cognitive dimension of the construction of the human, as well as of the re-aestheticization of the world.

-The senses are, therefore, what Serres primarily points to in complexly rethinking the relationship between man and the world according to a hybrid continuity via precisely a re-estheticized body "re-estheticizing" the world: If the senses regain body, the world regains sense; it is therefore necessary to return to the senses of/and to the body in order to regain the sense of the world.
+The senses are, therefore, what Serres primarily points to in complexly rethinking the relationship between man and the world according to a hybrid continuity: if the senses regain the body, the world regains the sense.
+It is therefore necessary to return to the senses of/and to the body in order to regain the sense of the world.